 “This is an excellent exercise to start building strength in the lower body,” says Oluwajana.
 “Hold a pair of dumbbells in each hand by your sides or on your shoulders.
 Stand with your feet shoulder-width apart, push your hips back and bend your knees to lower down as far as is comfortable while maintaining a neutral spine.
 Then, return to standing.”

 “Farmers walks are a great full-body weighted functional exercise,” says Oluwajana.
 “Hold a heavy weight (dumbbell, kettlebell or any weighted item) in each hand.
 Maintain an upright posture with your shoulders pulled back and down.
-Then walk for your desired distance or time whilst holding the weights in each hand.”
+Then walk for your desired distance or time while holding the weights in each hand.”

 “The overhead press targets the shoulders and can be done with different pieces of equipment, such as dumbbells, barbells, kettlebells, resistance bands or a machine press,” says Oluwajana.
 “It can also be done using both arms at the same time (bilaterally) or with one arm at a time (unilateral).
 Your hands should start at shoulder height then press the weight upwards until your elbows are fully extended.
 Try not to have your elbows flare out at 90 degrees as you press, but bring them slightly forward about 45-60 degrees angle to your body as it is safer for your shoulder joint.”